Pensioners’ economic wellbeing

 - Vaalavuo 2018.
 The Impact of Social and Health Care Services on Retiree’s Income (Julkari, summary in English)

-Pensioners’ income can also be reviewed from the point of view of consumption and perceived economic welfare.
+Pensioners’ income can also be reviewed from the point of view of consumption, assets and perceived economic welfare.
 This gives a more comprehensive picture of pensioners’ financial situation.
-Reviewing by income only does not give information on, for example, what consumption level the income allows for or how adequate the income is perceived to be.

-In the 2000s, the consumption of pensioners has approached that of the working-age population.
-Relatively, the total consumption expenditure of persons who have turned 65 years has grown the most in the 2000s.
-For example, when the average total consumption expenditure for 65–74-year-olds in 2001 amounted to around 70 per cent of the consumption expenditure of the age group (the 45–54-year-olds) with the highest consumption level, it had risen to 90 per cent in 2016.
+In the 2000s, the consumption habits of pensioners have approached those of the working-age population.
+Relatively, the total consumption expenditure of persons aged 75 or over has grown the most in the last decade.
+For instance, in 2012, the average total consumption expenditure of households of people aged 75–84 was around 60 per cent of that of households of people aged 45–54.
+By 2022, the share had risen to 85 per cent.

 Housing expenses form the largest consumption expenditure item in all age groups.
-Housing expenses make up a particularly high share for the older population: in 2016, they formed almost half of the total expenditure for the age group 75 and over.
-Health care expenses are also highlighted in the consumption of those aged 75 and over.
+Housing expenses make up a particularly high share for the older population: in 2022, they formed more than 40 per cent of the total expenditure for those aged between 75 and 84 years and 50 per cent of those aged 85 and over.
+Health care expenses are also highlighted in the consumption of the older age groups.
 In contrast, the share of expenses for leisure time, restaurant and hotel services, as well as transportation and communication is clearly lower for this age group than for the younger ones.

 Publications: